If your company has an identifying mark or symbol, you should protect it from infringement with a trademark.

 Items to help store and save clothing and footwear are on this list as well, including:

 - Shoe-polishing equipment (non-electric)

-It seems like every trademark class has an item that is not like the others.
-In class 21, it’s fiberglass.
+It seems like every trademark class has an item that’s not like the others.
+In Class 21, this item is fiberglass.

-Fiberglass, enameled glass, and glass wool are in this category, but only if they are not for insulation.
-This includes fiberglass threads.
+Fiberglass, enameled glass, and glass wool are in this category, but only if they are not used for insulation.

 Filing for a trademark can be a complicated process.
 If you file your application using the wrong class, the USPTO will reject it.